Expansion Project FAQS

 Q. I have strong opinions about this project.
 How can my voice be heard?

 A. Wonderful!
-DRA will be hosting a print (and online) survey, a series of focus groups and community meetings.
-The Library Planning and Building Committee currently meets on the first and third Monday of the month and all meetings are public.
+DRA hosted a print (and online) survey and a series of focus groups and community meetings.
+The Library Planning and Building Committee currently meets on the first and third Monday of the month at 6pm and all meetings are public.
 In the interim, we invite online public commenting, feedback to the Chair of the Planning and Building Committee, via the Town website, or to the Library director, Beth Gallaway, via email at email@example.com

 Q.How big is the new library going to be?